 The DASE Datastore architecture makes it possible to non-disruptively scale from petabytes to exabytes across multiple generations of hardware in the cloud, or on-prem as you build-out an always-on flash cloud.
 Users and applications never have to worry about which generation of infrastructure their data is on.
 Platform hardware considerations are entirely abstracted away.

-Introducing the VAST Data Element.
+Meet the VAST Element.

-Multi-protocol, by design.
+Flexible data access, by design.

 Flexible, point-in-time data management.